7th Annual Tin Cup Challenge

 Where: Driggs City Park, corner of N 1st St E and E Wallace Ave

-To participate fully, make a contribution online at www.cftetonvalley.org
+To participate fully, make a contribution online at tincupchallenge.org

 Race start, nonprofit booths, and family activities all take place at Driggs City Park, the block located between Ashley and Wallace Avenues and First and Second Streets in downtown Driggs, Idaho.

 Please comply with “no parking” signs around the park and be mindful of homeowners' driveways when parking on the streets near the park.
-Parking is also allowed in the lot belonging to the Mormonbehind the LDS Church and Teton Valley Hospital (on the north side of Ashley Avenue).
+Parking allowed in the lot behind the LDS Church and Teton Valley Hospital (on the north side of Ashley Avenue).

-Registration forms can be printed out from our website, www.cftetonvalley.org.
-Advance registration is available until 6 PM on July 19, 20103; to reduce errors, please consider registering online via www.Athlete360.com.
+Registration forms can be printed out from our website, tincupchallenge.org.
+Advance registration is available until 6 PM on July 18, 2014; to reduce errors, please consider registering online via www.Athlete360.com.
 (Event-day race registration fees are considerably higher than signing up beforehand.)
-Race day registration 6:30 AM – 8:30 AM in Driggs City Park
+Race day registration 7:00 AM – 8:30 AM in Driggs City Park

 Race Packet Pickup:

-- Race bibs and t-shirts can be picked up the week before the event (July 15th – 19th) from 10 AM – 6 PM at the downtown Driggs Tin Cup registration tent, in the Sage Realty gazebo on Main Street (not quite two blocks north of the stoplight at Main and Little Avenue).
+- Race bibs and t-shirts can be picked up the week before the event (July 14th-18th) from Noon-6pm Monday and Tuesday and 9am-6pm Wednesday through Friday at the Tin Cup Registration tent on Main Street in Driggs

 - Race packets will include both a bib with a race number and a timing chip.